caeserlettuce/dapug-console/README.md

   - [x] make colour command a but more user friendly (have actual error messages or success messages when command is used wrongly/successfully)
   - [ ] command remastering
     - [ ] make login command use a json object for usernames and passwords instead of if statements
+    - [ ] make a command where you can sign up with a new account (using cache data)